Monoid Embeddings of Symmetric Varieties: A proof of Theorem

-Let $G$ denote a reductive group and $\theta$ be an involution on $G$, Then there exists a $\theta$-stable maximal torus $T$ in $G$.
-Moreover, there exists a $\theta$-stable Borel subgroup $B \subset G$ containing $T$.
-The proofs of these well-known facts and much more are recorded in~\cite{Steinberg68} (see Section 7).
-The {\em fixed subtorus} $T_0$, and the {\em isotropic subtorus} $T_1$ associated with $T$ are defined by
+Let $G_0$ be a semisimple algebraic group of adjoint type, $\theta_0$ be an involutory linear algebraic group automorphism of $G_0$.
+Let $(T_0,B_0)$ be a $\theta_0$-stable pair of a maximal torus $T_0$ and a Borel subgroup $B$ such that $T_0\subset B_0$.
+The {\em isotropic subtorus} $T_0'$, and the {\em anisotropic subtorus} $T_1'$ are defined by

-The multiplication map $T_1 \times T_0 \rightarrow T$ is an {\em isogeny}, that is to say a surjective homomorphism with a finite kernel.
+The multiplication map $T_1' \times T_0' \rightarrow T_0$ is an {\em isogeny}, that is to say a surjective homomorphism with a finite kernel.